michelleplunkett/michelleplunkett.github.io/about.md

 <br/>

-> "Everyone has the right to culture, as he has the right to education and the right to work….
-This is the basis and first purpose of cultural policy.""<br/><br/>
+> "Everyone has the right to culture, as he has the right to education and the right to work… This is the basis and first purpose of cultural policy."<br/><br/>
 Augustin Girard, Cultural Development: Experiences and Policies, pp. 182-183

 <!--